Bhoodan Pochampally: History

 On 18 April 1951, the historic day of the very genesis of the Bhoodan movement, Vinoba Bhave entered the Pochampally Mandal in Nalgonda district, the center of Communist activity.
 The organizers had arranged Vinoba's stay at Pochampally, a large village with about 700 families, of whom two-third were landless.
+It is widely recognised as the birthplace of the Bhoodan (land-gift) movement and as a major centre of ikat weaving, often referred to as the “silk city of India”.

 In 1999, the weaving industry of Bhoodan Pochampally came to limelight when a young weaver Chithakindhi Mallesham developed a machine for automating the time-consuming, laborious and painful Asu process of winding of yarn before the dyeing and weaving is done.
 The innovation was recognized by National Innovation Foundation – India.

 Location and overview

 Bhoodan Pochampally lies roughly 40–50 km from Hyderabad, in the eastern part of Telangana.
 It functions as a weaving and tourism hub for a wider cluster of surrounding villages that specialise in hand-woven ikat textiles.